gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 By running `npm install`, you’ve created a node_modules folder that you’ll upload to AWS along with your code to make a charge.
 All of the code in this file will be hosted online by Amazon, and you need to provide it with the libraries you utilize in your project.
 By making this repository separate from our Gatsby project, we can decouple it from our site making it easier to switch to a different cloud hosting provider, and greatly decreasing the size of the files we upload to Amazon’s servers.

-# Edit your new repo
+# Editing your new repo

 Open gatsby-stripe-serverless-backend in your code editor.